jorgearguellles/ts-poo/README.md

 - Is a way to restrict object creation from father classes
 - If we have a Animal Class that extend Dog, Beer, Eagle animals classes...so, we can't create a instance by Animal class.
 Only we can create a instance from Dog, beer o eagle class.

+# Singleton Pattern: Private constructor

+- It ensures that we create only one instance of a class:
+  - To avoid memory locks
+  - Guarantee a single access point to that class.